-Bridging the Gap Between ISO 26262 and Machine Learning: A Survey of Techniques for Developing Confidence in Machine Learning Based Systems.
-2020-01-0738
+Bridging the Gap between ISO 26262 and Machine Learning: A Survey of Techniques for Developing Confidence in Machine Learning Systems 2020-01-0738

 Jose Serna, Simon Diemert, Laure Millet, Rami Debouk, Ramesh S, Jeffrey Joyce

 WCX SAE World Congress Experience

 SAE International Journal of Advances and Current Practices in Mobility-V129-99EJ